dpavansekhar/dpavansekhar/README.md

 # Dogga Pavan Sekhar

 👋 Hi there!
-I'm Dogga Pavan Sekhar, an aspiring Machine Learning Intern with a passion for leveraging technology to solve real-world challenges.
+I'm Dogga Pavan Sekhar, an aspiring Machine Learning enthusiast with a passion for leveraging technology to solve real-world challenges.
 Welcome to my GitHub profile!

 ## About Me